Aarthi Veerupillai | Giving Back

 "I was an extrovert," she recalls.
 "I spent more time with the older neighbours than children my age."
 Many of those childhood friendships continue even today.

 Life, however, had other plans.
 When Aarthi was about 12 years old, her mother was diagnosed with breast cancer.
 The family moved to London so she could receive treatment.
 The move changed everything.
 London was cold, unfamiliar, and lonely.
-The outgoing girl from Chennai suddenly found herself struggling to fit in.
+The outgoing girl suddenly found herself struggling to fit in.
 She had no friends and faced a language barrier.
 The confidence that once came naturally slowly disappeared.
 Then came the greatest loss of her life.
 In 1999, Aarthi's mother passed away.

 Inspired by her mother's generous spirit, she had already begun participating in charitable activities.
 As a child, she raised funds for leprosy projects in India.
 In London, she continued supporting fundraising campaigns whenever she could.

-After graduating, she entered cancer research, hoping to contribute to the search for better treatments.
+After graduating, Aarthi enrolled in a Masterโ€™s degree in Oncology, driven partly by curiosity and partly by grief.
+She wanted to understand the disease that had taken her mother.
+That search led her into cancer research, where she hoped to help find better treatments.
 But she soon discovered a different challenge.
 Many people could not understand the complex information surrounding medical research and clinical trials.
 The problem wasn't always the science.
 It was communication.

 Determined to bridge that gap, Aarthi moved into healthcare marketing and public relations.
 She attended evening classes and earned additional qualifications while working.
 Her role involved translating complicated medical language into simple, accessible information for ordinary people.
 At a later point in her career, she would do just the reverse, transforming everyday language into professional communication for healthcare experts.